 A while back I felt the need to write about the Alien movies for my friends and peers who were unfamiliar with them.
 That felt good.
 Everyone felt good.
 Since then, I haven’t been struck with the desire to write about further movies.
 Each to their own right?

-It seems there’s this bizarre opinion in the video game industry and beyond regarding the Die Hard movies.
+It seems there’s this bizarre opinion throughout the western world regarding the Die Hard movies.
 You know them.
 The continuing tale of unlucky cop John McClane who can’t help but fall ass-backwards into terrorists.
 But somehow with courage, luck and one-liners, he always comes out on top.
 Saves the day, kills the bad guys and gets back with his wife.

 Now, there’s no argument from anybody that the original Die Hard is an action masterpiece.
 Tight as a snare drum, it winds up the tension by increasing increments of awesome by every scene.
 Bruce Willis is a blue-collar dude we can all relate to and Alan Rickman is perfect eurotrash we can all hate.
 Add to that Argyle, Karl, Dwayne T Robinson, Al Powell, “Bill Clay” and Special Agent Johnson and Johnson and you’ve got the Mona Lisa of action movies.
 Director John McTiernan dropped this cocktail of pure rad only a year after his previous juggernaut, Predator.
 Die Hard is perfect from “fists with your toes” all the way to “Holly McClane”.